Gazi Mehmet Pasha's Mosque

 Gazi Mehmet Pasha's Mosque (Xhamia e Gazi Mehmet Pashës) also known as the Bajrakli Mosque (Xhamia e Bajraklisë) is a mosque in the city of Prizren.
 It is one of the oldest Islamic religious sites in Kosovo.
 Building started in 1561 and finished in 1573.
 Its building is part of a complex which included the mosque, a library, a maktab and madrasa, public baths, housing and other buildings in a radius of about 150m.
 The present-day League of Prizren museum was one of its buildings.
-The complex stands on the other side of the Lumbardhi river opposite to the Prizren Fortress.
+The complex stands on the other side of the Lumbardhi i Prizrenit river opposite to the Prizren Fortress.
 The mosque has a square base and numerous windows, while the main mihrab and the mimber are made of marble.

 It was built by the waqf of Dukaginzade Gazi Mehmet Pasha, great-grandson of Dukaginzade Ahmed Pasha.
 His future mausoleum was built in the courtyard of the mosque, but it was never used as he died ca. 1594–96 in Hungary.